1st November 2017 by Jess

 115g (1 cup) of cooked, mashed pumpkin contains more than 200% of your recommended daily intake of vitamin A, which aids vision, particularly in dim light.

-They are also a great source of fiber and carotenoids.
+They are also a great source of fibre and carotenoids.

 Origin: Africa, Latin America, the Caribbean, and the Pacific